foospidy/HoneyPy/README.md

 or if using sudo:

 $sudo ./ipt\_set_tcp 23 2300

+#### Custom Service Emulation
+HoneyPy now supports custom service emulators.
+Service emulators can make the honeypot look more like a real system in order to invoke more interaction and capture more attack data.
+The emulator is a Python module that is loaded on start.
+HonePy simply opens a socket and hands it off to the service emulator.
+There are example service emulators included in the lib directory.
+These will be improved, and more added, in the future.
+To enable an emulator add the file name to the script parameter in the service config file.
+Example:
+'''
+[ftp]
+port     = 21
+response = cookie!
+comment  = Possible ftp attacks enabled  = Yes script   = honeypy\_ftp_proftpd.py
+'''

 #### Twitter API Support
 Post CONNECT events to Twitter.
 Requires python twitter library, https://github.com/sixohsix/twitter.